BrendelGroup/TRegGA/0Record-Example.md

 - [ ] Optional: link reads and assemblies from other TRegGA repository to here with xlink
 - [ ] Configure TRegGA.source for program locations that needs to be included into shell environment
 - [ ] Setup TRegGA.sample as explained below
 - [ ] Run TRegGA as explained in VIGNETTE.txt.
-Alternatively, setup and run sub-scripts generated from this script.
+- [ ] Alternatively, setup and run sub-scripts generated from runTRegGA (below).

+### runTRegGA script
-### This script takes a list of "CULTIVAR|SYNONYM" of samples, and then generate scripts for TRegGA job submitting.
+* This script takes a list of "CULTIVAR|SYNONYM" of samples, and then generate scripts for TRegGA job submitting.
 * Input file: TRegGA.sample, formatted as: CULTIVAR|SYNONYM, One sample per row of the table.
 * Output: shell/qsub sub-scripts that are suitable for multi-sample job submission.
 * The CULTIVAR argument must be in quotes (allowing spaces).